SkylineCommunications/dataminer-docs-connectors/connector/doc/Vodafone_Kabel_Deutschland_GmbH_SI_Stream_Mapping.md

 ## How to use

-The **IP GW**, **IP Peering** and **SRT** pages display the linked configurations between DataMiner reservations and SDT/EIT information.
+The **IP GW**, **IP Peering**, and **SRT** pages display the linked configurations between DataMiner reservations and SDT/EIT information.
 You can perform several actions on this table via its right-click menu.